lewiswale/CS4303-P1/README.md

 # CS4303-P1
 An "Artillery Game" using a vector based physics engine to simulate projectile motion.
+Implemented using the Processing Java library.
 See "Report.pdf" for details.